Longevity Science

 Current Research

-Interstate Disparities in U.S. Life Expectancy: Socioeconomic and Demographic Predictors
+Interstate Disparities in U.S. Life Expectancy: Sociodemographic and Environmental Predictors

-Interstate disparities in U.S. life expectancy have widened to nearly 9 years.
-This cross-sectional ecological study examines socioeconomic and demographic factors correlated with state-level life expectancy at birth across 50 states plus the District of Columbia for 2018 and 2021.
-Data sourced from CDC National Vital Statistics Reports.
-Predictors included obesity prevalence, healthcare expenditure per capita, income per capita, marriage rates, single-parent households, birth rates, religious participation, educational attainment, unemployment, Social Security disability rates, and demographic composition.
-Bivariate Pearson correlations and multivariable linear regressions were conducted with robust standard errors and multicollinearity diagnostics.
-Obesity showed the strongest negative correlations, explaining over 50% of variance in some models.
+Interstate disparities in U.S. life expectancy have widened to nearly 8 years.
+This cross-sectional ecological study examines socioeconomic and demographic factors correlated with state-level life expectancy at birth across 50 states for 2018 and 2021.
+Predictors included obesity prevalence, healthcare expenditure per capita, income per capita, marriage rates, single-parent households, birth rates, educational attainment, disability rates, and demographic composition.
+Linear regression, multiple regression, dominance analysis, and Bayesian statistics were use to analyze data.

 The Long Game